 After leaving the Air Force, Eady moved to Fort Worth, Texas and got a day job working in a bank's IT department.
 As an outlet, he began playing open-mike nights and developed a local following.
 A transformative revelation from this experience was learning that Texas audiences differed considerably from those in Mississippi: they wanted to hear original music, not covers.
 He began to work on his songwriting, and soon thereafter quit his day job to devote himself to music full-time.

 Welch went on to produce Eady's following efforts.
 Their first album together was 2009's When the Money's All Gone.
 It was followed by the critically acclaimed AM Country Heaven in 2012, which landed in the Top 40 of Billboard's Country Albums chart.
 In 2013, Eady and Welch collaborated again on Daylight/Dark.
-It was released on January 21 of 2014; it hit the number eight spot on iTunes country albums chart the day after. ~ Thom Jurek, Rovi
+It was released on January 21, 2014, and hit the online country charts the day after. ~ Thom Jurek, Rovi